MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_password_security/README.md

 * __Confidentiality__: Define permissions for interactions with protected objects.

 ### Introduction
 In today's digital world, our passwords act as the gatekeepers to our personal information.
 Strong password security is essential to prevent unauthorized access and safeguard our online accounts.
+In this lesson, we will learn how to create secure passwords and explore how to test their strength with a fun Microbit activity.

 ### Goals